sawal386/Theoretical_Neuroscience/README.md

 numpy, matplotlib, scipy, torch

 # Running the program
-simply run the program in your preferred IDE y)
+simply run the program in your preferred IDE / platform